klubxxl/klubxxl/README.md

 👋 Hi, I’m @klubxxl and my name is Daniel.
-I work in Droids on Roids as an Internship Flutter Developer. <br>
+I work in Droids on Roids as an Flutter Developer. <br>
 👀 I'm fond of mobile applications.
 Furthermore, I am interested in general technology, sports and board games. <br>
-🧐 I learn about game development in my spare time. (unity/flutter and flame)
+🧐 I learn about game development in my spare time. (unity/flutter flame)

 <!---
 klubxxl/klubxxl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.